mdrabic/android-yolo-rxsensors/README.md

 An example demonstrating the use of [rxjava](https://github.com/Netflix/RxJava) and how it can be leveraged to create a stream of sensor data that can be subscribed to.

-[Dagger](https://github.com/square/dagger) is used to inject a singleton type "service" provides access to the Ambient Light Sensor. `LightSensorService` has a `Subject` that can be subscribed to by calling `LightSensorService#subscribeToSensor()`.
+[Dagger](https://github.com/square/dagger) is used to inject a singleton type "service" which provides access to the Ambient Light Sensor. `LightSensorService` has a `Subject` that can be subscribed to by calling `LightSensorService#subscribeToSensor()`.